mck-9061/CATS-legacy/README.md

 - Discord integration

 ## Installation
-The script requires Python 3.9 to be installed.
+The script has been tested on Python 3.9, though it will likely work on other Python 3.x versions as well.

 The required Python modules can be installed by running:

 ``pip install -r requirements.txt``